CKalitin/ckalitin.github.io/_posts/2025-03-26-stm32-rcc-register.md

 This blog post will explain the RCC_CSR register in STM32 chips, how we found out it was an issue with the ECU, and how we fixed it.

+This blog post is mostly copied from a [project update](https://docs.google.com/document/d/1r4EUV-VYLYU-DLjS0XQSxoHilgCY1WAmpvgW4Q0D-Hk/edit?usp=sharing) I wrote for UBC Solar, with some edits to make it slightly more understandable to non-UBC Solar members.

 ### <b>What is RCC_CSR Anyway?</b>

 ![Image]({{site.url}}/assets/images/stm32-rcc-register/block-diagram.jpg){: .align-center}